swarupv1/jinja2-deep-dive-day2/challenges/10-batfish/README.md

 #### Task 1 - Snapshot Import

-From the helper file `bf_snapshot_importer.py` can you determine the line where the snapshot is initialized using the supplied snapshot path.
+From the helper file `bf_snapshot_importer.py` can you determine the line where the snapshot is initialized using the supplied snapshot path?

 #### Task 2 - Snapshot Validation